-the Baduy Luar sub-community, In а man's/father's responsibilities are similar to those in the Baduy Dalam community, namely, in performing instrumental duties.
-These distinctions reside in the Baduy Luar women's responsibilities, including performing instrumental and expressive duties, although they are not their primary responsibilities.
+the Baduy Luar sub-community, In man's/father's responsibilities are similar to those in the Baduy Dalam community, namely, in performing instrumental duties. distinctions reside in the Baduy Luar women's responsibilities, including performing instrumental and expressive duties, although they are not their primary responsibilities.
 The women of the Baduy Luar community trade, weave cloth, or make other crafts to be sold, in addition to their household and rice farming duties, which become a source of household income.
 The responsibilities of women and men in a Baduy household are presented in Table 3.

-Table 3: Women's and Men's Responsibilities in a Baduy House hold Sub-Community Women's Responsibilities Men's Responsibilities Baduy Dalam Expressive duties (activities of reproduction, servicing, nurturing, protection, and maintenance).
-Instrumental duties (responsibility for the family's sustenance and production).
-Baduy Luar Expressive duties (activities of reproduction, servicing, nurturing, protection, and maintenance) and some of the women also perform activities included in the instrumental duties.
-Instrumental duties (the responsibilities include providing family sustenance).
+Table 3: Women's and Men's Responsibilities in a Baduy Household Sub-Community Women's Responsibilities Men's Responsibilities Baduy Dalam Expressive duties (activities Instrumental duties of reproduction, servicing, (responsibility for the family's nurturing, protection, and sustenance and production). maintenance).
+Baduy Luar Expressive duties (activities Instrumental duties (the of reproduction, servicing, responsibilities include nurturing, protection, and providing family sustenance). maintenance) and some of , , , , , , , , , , , , , , , , , , , , the women also perform activities included in the instrumental duties.
 Source: Primary Data Analysis